 6. The Customer’s Emotional Journey

-This is the secret sauce that makes journey maps so useful.
+This is the secret sauce that makes Customer Journey Map so useful.
 The emotional journey tracks how customers feel during their experience.

 By understanding the peaks and valleys in your customer’s emotional journey, you’ll quickly identify where you need to focus your energy and how.
-Below you can see an example of how an emotional journey might be tracked in a journey map.
+Below you can see an example of how an emotional journey might be tracked in a Customer Journey Map.

-Putting these parts to work — two example journey maps
+Putting these parts to work — two example Customer Journey Maps

 In this map, created by Heart of the Customer, you can see that all six of our requirements are included.
 It is worth pointing out that they don’t pull pain points and verbatim from the journey into a separate section.